simorjay/Azure-Health-Extension/README.md

 ## Setting up the PaaS based health data and AI solution ##

-Deploy the [Azure Security and Compliance Data and AI Health Blueprint](./deployment.md) will install the core elements of the PaaS solution.
+Deploy the [Azure Security and Compliance Data and AI Health Blueprint](https://github.com/Azure/Azure-Health-Extension) will install the core elements of the PaaS solution.
 This includes all of the platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, and interacting with personal and non-personal medical records in a secure, multi-tier cloud environment, deployed as an end-to-end solution.
 It showcases a common reference architecture and is designed to simplify adoption of Microsoft Azure.
 Details to the original solution can be found at the [Azure Security and Compliance Blueprint - HIPAA/HITRUST Health Data and AI](https://docs.microsoft.com/en-us/azure/security/blueprints/azure-health) resource.

 ## Deploy the IaaS lockdown configurations ##
-In this step use of the deployIaaS.ps1 script found in the [deployment folder](./Deployment) will Deploy the Health data and AI (Extension) The script will enable the following capabilities
+In this step use of the deployIaaS.ps1 script found in the [Blueprint/Deployment](./Deployment) folder, will Deploy the Health data and AI (Extension) The script will enable the following capabilities

 1. Turns on ASC auto-provisioning for all IaaS VMs in subscription
 2. Sets up AAD application ID and service principal, for key vault authentication